 - a headline, including the main benefit.

-- subheading, which expands on the main benefit.
+- subheading, which expands on the main benefit and unique selling point.

 - an introduction of the problem which is why they need the course.

 - details on your course like the modules, lessons, quizzes, and other components.